 - ¼ cup wrinkly brined olives, pitted and chopped

 - 3 Tbs chopped parsley

 - Preheat oven to 350°F.

 - Remove stems from mushrooms caps, hollow out hole in cherry tomatoes, and slice zucchini into 2" rounds.

 - Partially hollow out zucchini slices into small cups.

 - Place vegetables onto a parchment paper-lined baking sheet, brush with olive oil, and sprinkle with salt.

 - To prepare the filling, heat a large skillet with 2 Tbs olive oil.
-Add onion and sauté 2–3 minutes, then add garlic and cook for another minute.
+Add onion and sauté 2–3 minutes.
+Add garlic and cook for another minute, until fragrant.

 - Fill each vegetable with filling and pack it well.